The question of urgency

 10: Affective computing: What will happen to AI systems as they gain a richer understanding of human emotion?
 Research in affective computing, such as carried out by the company Affectiva, looks for ways to make software notice and understand human expressions of emotion, to add apparent emotion into interactions with humans, and to influence the emotional states of humans.
 Such software possesses emotional intelligence, even though it need have no intrinsic emotional feelings of its own.
 This will surely alter the dynamics of interactions between humans and computers – though it remains to be seen whether these changes will truly benefit humans, or instead manipulate us into actions different from our actual best interests.

 11: Sentient computing: A different approach to computers with emotional intelligence is to try to understand which aspects of biology give rise to inner sensations – sentience – and then to duplicate these relationships in computer hardware.
 Sentience is a subject that is more elusive and controversial than intelligence, and it is unclear whether any real progress with sentient computing can be expected any time soon.
-Nevertheless, a growing number of researchers are interested in this subject, including Mark Solms, Susan Schneider, and Anil Seth; we would be wise to keep an open mind.
+Nevertheless, a growing number of researchers are interested in this subject, including Mark Solms, Susan Schneider, Anil Seth, and David Chalmers.
+We would be wise to keep an open mind.

 12: Algorithms that understand not just correlation but causation: Much of machine learning is about spotting patterns: data with such-and-such a characteristic is usually correlated with such-and-such an output.
 However, humans have a strong intuition that there is a difference between correlation – when two events, A and B, are associated with each other – and causation – when event A is understood to be the cause of event B. In a case of causation, if we want B to happen, we can arrange for A to happen; and if we want to reduce the chance of B happening, we can stop A from happening.
 Thus, stopping smoking is recommended as a way to decrease the chance of catching lung cancer.
 However, the correlation in a city between rising ice cream sales and greater deaths from drowning accidents provides no reason to reduce ice cream sales as an attempt to reduce the number of drowning accidents; instead, both these events likely have a common cause: the weather being hotter.
 The computer scientist Judea Pearl argues that software that can reliably detect causation will embody a significant step forward in intelligence: see his book The Book of Why: The New Science of Cause and Effect.
 Breakthroughs here may come by applying methods from the field known as “Probabilistic Programming” which has recently been generating considerable interest.